 Cats are accidental hosts of Cuterebra larvae.
 They are most commonly infected when hunting rodents or rabbits and encounter the botfly larvae near the entryway to a rodent's burrow.
 Most cases of warbles in cats occur around the head and neck.

 How do I know if my cat has warbles?

-In many cases, the secondary bacterial infection that develops in the empty cyst causes more damage to the host than the primary attack by the Cuterebra warble.
-Most cats will develop a deep abscess or skin infection at the infection site after the warble has left the skin.
+In many cases, the secondary bacterial infection that develops in the empty cyst causes more damage than the primary attack by the Cuterebra warble.
+Most cats will develop a deep abscess or skin infection at the injection site after the warble has left the skin.

 How is the condition treated?

 Treatment depends on when the condition is discovered.
-If the condition is diagnosed before the warble leaves the skin, the warble will be removed and the injured tissues will be debrided (surgically removed).
+If the condition is diagnosed before the warble leaves the skin, the warble will be removed, and the injured tissues will be debrided (surgically removed).
 Antibiotics are usually prescribed to combat any secondary bacterial infection.
-Surgery may be required to close the injured site in certain cases.
+Surgery may be required to close the injured site in some cases.

-If the condition is noticed after the warble has left the skin, the infected area is cleaned and debrided and antibiotics prescribed.
+If the condition is noticed after the warble has left the skin, the infected area is cleaned and debrided, and antibiotics are prescribed.

 What is the prognosis for my cat?